GERMAN COINS AND CURRENCY

 GERMAN BONDS

-We recently acquired an amazing hoard of old, uncancelled, German
+We acquired an amazing hoard of old, uncancelled, German

-These were high quality bonds that were probably held as an investment
+high quality bonds that were held as an investment

 - until Germany lost the war.
 Most were issued by state or

-gold.
-Some include coupons - with all coupons after mid-1945
+or more.
+Some include coupons - with all coupons

 still remaining.
 Most are about 8.5" x 12" (21cm x